Introduction / History

 What Are Their Beliefs?

 Sometimes wealthy people feel no need for God.
-Those who feel a need for God in a Hindu context are likely to try to fill it with rituals.
+Those who feel a need for God in a Hindu community are likely to try to fill it with rituals.
 The Bania need to understand that material wealth will not bring the peace of mind and purpose for living that can only come from Jesus Christ.
 Agarwal Bania need to see that they are sinners before the holy God of the Bible and that they need a Savior.